Gateway AnyKey: Features and construction

-The AnyKey is available in AT and PS/2 style configurations, and can be used with either configuration via a simple adapter.
+The AnyKey was originally available only with an AT-style connector at the end of its 60-inch cable.
+Gateway provided a simple adapter with the purchase of an AnyKey, allowing it to be used with the PS/2 port, which Gateway started including in their machines circa 1991.
 As its design predates the implementation of the USB standard, no USB AnyKey keyboard was ever produced.
 However, a PS/2 to USB converter will allow the AnyKey to be used with modern USB systems.